Captain Laura Lanham, Director

-The Criminal Investigations Division (CID) is comprised of five sections responsible for investigating a wide range of property crimes and crimes against persons.
+The Criminal Investigations Division (CID) is comprised of several sections responsible for investigating a wide range of property crimes and crimes against persons.

 District Investigative Sections